LouisaBarrett/weathertalk/README.md

 > Note: You can clone down this repo to run the example project locally on your machine.
 Because it is a simple static application, there are no required dependencies (but remember to use your own API key) -- you should be able to clone and go!

+#### Getting up and running

+* In your command line run `git clone https://github.com/LouisaBarrett/weathertalk.git`
+* Navigate to the directory
+* Run `open index.html` from your terminal to run the project locally

+We'll be building this simple web app:

 ![Homepage](assets/images/weathertalk-01.png)
 ![Homepage, entering city name](assets/images/weathertalk-02.png)
 ![Homepage, showing city weather info](assets/images/weathertalk-03.png)

 To work along, you'll need to create HTML, CSS, and JavaScript files.
+The files names we'll be using in this tutorial are:

+* index.html
+* style.css
+* script.js

-Go ahead and add the following HTML to your `index.html` file:
+Once you've created you working files, go ahead and add the following HTML to your `index.html` file:

 ```HTML
 <!DOCTYPE html>